sambacha/simple-sushiswap-sdk/README.md

   baseConvertRequest: string;
   // the min amount you will receive taking off the slippage
   // if the price changes below that then
-  // the uniswap contract will throw
+  // the sushiswap contract will throw
   // this will be formatted in readable number
   // so you can render straight out the box
   minAmountConvertQuote: string;